-Nothing in this subpart requires or authorizes the CFPB to disclose confidential information belonging to another agency that has been provided to the CFPB (either directly or through a holder of the information such as a financial institution) to the extent such disclosure contravenes applicable law or the terms of any agreement that exists between the CFPB and the agency to govern the CFPB's treatment of information that the agency provides to the CFPB.
+The paragraph further states that the CFPB will not disclose confidential information belonging to another agency "to the extent such disclosure contravenes applicable law or the terms of any agreement that exists between the CFPB and the agency to govern the CFPB's treatment of information that the agency provides to the CFPB."
 The Bureau understands the "applicable law" reference to include limits on its further disclosure of information in accordance with other agencies' regulations related to confidential treatment of information.
 See, e.g., 12 CFR 261.20(a); 12 CFR 4.37(b); 12 CFR 309.6(a); 12 CFR 792.31.
 We note, though, that § 1070.41(e) does not limit the Bureau's use and disclosure of business records or other company materials simply because that information has also been provided to another agency.

-Section 1070.42 Disclosure of confidential supervisory information and confidential investigative information
+Section 1070.42 Disclosure of Confidential Supervisory Information and Confidential Investigative Information